Student Finance CalculatorSFC

 Why Is the Government Doing This?

-A House of Commons Library briefing noted that an earlier trial of short courses saw just 17 courses launched (out of a planned 100+) with only 125 enrolments and 41 students taking out a loan, suggesting demand for modular learning may be lower than policymakers expect.
+A House of Commons Library briefing noted that an earlier trial of short courses produced only 17 courses, 125 enrolments, and 41 borrowers.
+So the policy goal is clear, but real demand may be a lot softer than the sales pitch suggests.

 Model Your Repayments Under Plan 5